SeattleCentral/ITC110/notes/notes02.md

 # Notes from January 9th 2017
-The term *architecture* is tossed around now in software.
-I'm not sure how it applies.
+"The term *architecture* is tossed around now in software.
+I'm not sure how it applies."

 <cite>- Robert N. Britcher, *The Limits of Software*</cite>